c-40/HACKTHON/README.md

 🔶 Conclusion:
 The developed machine learning model, supported by both data-driven and rule-based insights, proved effective in classifying applicants as low or high credit risk.
 The inclusion of the credit_risk_label feature, based on domain-specific thresholds, significantly improved interpretability and predictive power.

-With further enhancements such as ensemble stacking, more granular financial attributes, or deep learning techniques, this model can evolve into a powerful real-world decision support system for banks and financial institutions.

-Let me know if you'd like a slide deck, PDF report, GitHub README, or visuals added to this!